jakehawken/Concurrency/README.md

 `then(_:)` and `error(_:)`

 Calling these give the future its completion behavior.
-If somehow the call comes back before either of these are set, they'll simply be called as soon as they're set.
+If somehow the call comes back before either of these are set, the passed in blocks will simply be executed as soon as they're passed in.
 Easy-peasy.

 So, consuming the future is done like so: